Drizin/CodegenCS/README.md

 }
 ```

+(`WriteClass` method will get the `ICodegenOutputFile` parameter automatically injected, as explained later).

+Switching back and forth between programmatic-mode (C# methods) or markup mode (large C# strings) is what enables our hybrid model.

 ## Indentation Control

 Our clever [Indent Control](https://github.com/Drizin/CodegenCS/tree/master/docs/Indent-Control.md) automatically captures the current indent (whatever number of spaces or tabs you have in current line) and will preserve it when you interpolate a large object (multiline) or when you interpolate a subtemplate.